-At the top of this page, you’ll find a five-product matrix that includes our top recommendations for heated socks.
+At the top of this page, you’ll find a product list that includes our top recommendations for heated socks.
 May your toes always be warm and comfortable, even as the temperature drops!

 Most heated socks are either battery-powered or require an outlet and feature some kind of heating element to warm up your soles and toes.
 Some heated socks geared toward motorcycle enthusiasts plug right into the motorbike for power.
 Some budget models can also be used with throw-away foot warmers.

 Many heated socks are battery-powered and come with batteries, so they're ready to use right out of the box.
 Before settling on a specific pair, make sure the required batteries are simple to replace and find in stores.
 Look for socks with battery packs that are easy to snap off and open.